EpiJunkie/epijunkie.github.io/_posts/2016-03-12-migration-to-freebsd-part2.md

 layout: post
 title: Migrating to FreeBSD - Part 2
 date: 2016-03-12
+categories:
+- technology
+tags:
-tags: data migration freebsd solaris zfs
+- data migration
-category: blog
+- freebsd
+- solaris
+- zfs
 ---

 Migrating to FreeBSD from Solaris: Part 2 - Moving data and volumes to new zpool without zfs send and zfs recv